Are you looking for creative restaurant loyalty program ideas to keep your diners engaged and loyal to your brand?

 When you integrate your restaurant loyalty program into your POS system, you can bring up each customer’s membership immediately at the time of payment, simply by entering their phone number, full name or membership number into the system.

-Points are accrued and rewards are redeemed directly through the POS system, and valuable customer data is captured with every transaction – how much they spent, what they ordered, how often they eat here, and so on.
+Points are accrued and rewards are redeemed directly through the POS system, and valuable customer data is captured with every transaction.
+For example how much they spent, what they ordered, how often they eat here, and so on.

 3. Print paper punch cards

-Paper punch cards are the original restaurant loyalty program – first-time customers receive a card with 10 squares on it, one of which has a burger-shaped hole punched through it or a chicken drumstick stamped onto it (for example).
+Paper punch cards are the original restaurant loyalty program.
+First-time customers receive a card with 10 squares on it , for example.
+Each time they buy something, they get a hole punched into one of the squares.
 Upon the customer’s tenth visit to the restaurant, they enjoy a free meal or some other kind of reward.
 Then they get a new card and the whole process starts again.

 While the remarkable simplicity of this system worked so well for restaurants in the past, it is quickly becoming defunct.
-You can read more about the pros and cons of paper punch cards here.
+Read more about the pros and cons of paper punch cardshere.

 Do also keep in mind that this is not the most environmentally friendly option.
-Most consumers are very aware of a businesses Corporate Social Responsibility (CSR) initiatives these days, and may prefer to give their business to a competitor who has has a more eco-friendly approach to their restaurant rewards program.
+Most consumers are very aware of a businesses Corporate Social Responsibility (CSR) initiatives these days.
+Many may prefer to give their business to a competitor who has has a more eco-friendly approach to their restaurant rewards program.

 4. Use receipts to your advantage